anand-adroid/DatasheetCRD/ANALYSIS_RISK_PREDICTION_TASKS.md

 White and Black individuals had the highest patient counts, followed by the Other subgroup.
 Medicare was the most commonly used insurance among all the subgroups, except for Asians, as indicated by the figure.
 White patients exhibited the highest utilization of Medicare, followed by the Other-ethnic subgroup.
 Medicaid utilization was lower across all subgroups, except for Hispanic/Latino, Asian, and Black patients.

 ![Insurance Utilization among Heart Failure Cohorts based on Ethnicity: Figure showcases the % insurance utilization within heart failure patients, categorized by their respective ethnicity.](https://raw.githubusercontent.com/anand-adroid/Datasheet_for_CRD.io/main/Images/Try%202%20Insurance_by%20race%20pie%20final%20(1).jpg)
-*Figure 3: Insurance Utilization among Heart Failure Cohorts based on Ethnicity: Figure showcases the % insurance utilization within heart failure patients, categorized by their respective ethnicity.*
+*Figure 3: Insurance Utilization among Heart Failure Cohorts based on Ethnicity: Figure showcases the % insurance utilization within heart failure patients, categorized by their respective ethnicity*

 **Mortality rate** \